All Products

 Limitations

-This feature applies only to Go applications that are deployed using images.
+This feature applies only to Go applications deployed using an image.

-1. Prepare the project: This topic uses a demo project as an example.
+1. Prepare a project: This topic uses a demo project as an example.

-2. Build an image and upload it to an ACR image repository: Build an image from the project and push it to an Alibaba Cloud Container Registry (ACR) repository to prepare for creating a microservice application in SAE.
+2. Build an image and push it to an ACR image repository: Build an image from the project and push it to an Alibaba Cloud ACR repository to create a microservice application in SAE.

 3. Create an application: Deploy the image from the image repository to SAE and access the application.

-4. View application monitoring data: View the monitoring data that the application generates.
+4. View application monitoring data: View various types of monitoring data generated by the application.

 1. Prepare the project